 Statutory Annual Leave

 Almost all workers (including agency workers, workers with irregular hours or zero-hour contracts) have a legally protected entitlement to 5.6 weeks (28 days) of paid holiday per year.
-This is what is known as ‘statutory leave entitlement’ or ‘annual leave’.
+This is what is known as ‘statutory leave entitlement’, ‘annual leave’, or 'statutory holiday'

 Part-time workers have the same entitlement (5.6 weeks), however, this will add up to fewer than twenty eight days of holiday.
 People that have irregular working hours can take paid time off for every hour that they’ve worked.
 They can estimate their entitlement by using the government’s calculator based on their average weekly days or hours worked.